 Frequently asked questions on the K53 Motorcycle License Test and our answers

-Q1: I don’t have a Learner License and want to get one before I ride a bike?
+Q1: I don’t have a Learner License and want to get one before I ride a motorcycle?

-A1: If you are a South African citizen and 16-years or older, then visit the nearest testing centre to book for your motorcycle learner license.
+A1: If you are a South African citizen and 16 years or older, then visit the nearest testing centre to book your motorcycle learner license test.

 Then go the Pick n Pay, CNA or PNA and buy the K53 Learners Book, or visit www.k53-test.co.za and pre-test yourself before going for your actual Learners Test.
 You can even buy the book on this website, printed or electronic.
 Once paid, you‘ll be allowed to log in 5 times to pre-test yourself and check if you are good enough for the real test.

 Q2: Now that I have my Learner License, how do I get trained?